janetkuo/csmr-examples/README.md

 For Config Sync multi-repo mode with unstructured format, use this [example](./root-multirepo-unstructured).
 The example contains `ClusterRole`, `CustomResourceDefinition`, policy constraints, and configurations for Prometheus Operator for monitoring.

-First, create 2 files with a `ConfigManagement` and a `RootSync` custom resource:
+First, create a files with a `ConfigManagement` custom resource:

 ```yaml
 # config-management.yaml